isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

    :align: center

 Currently, ISB-CGC hosts over 300 Open Access BigQuery Tables.
-Each table has been manually curated to include detailed table and field descriptions.

-Users may search for tables of interest using a number of filters including:
+Each table has been manually curated to include detailed table and field descriptions allowing users to search for tables of interest using a wild card search or via number of filters including:

 Status
 ==========